Guidance for modeling the use stage in the PEF approach

-The PEF approach provides guidance on modelling the use stage in an issue paper called Guidance and requirements for handling the use stage in PEFCRs (De Schryver et al; Version 5.1 – January 2016).
-The issue paper addresses the definition of the use stage and provides guidance for modelling the use stage with the PEFCR and for reporting the use-stage results, including an example for dry pasta.
+The PEF approach provides guidance on modeling the use stage in an issue paper called Guidance and requirements for handling the use stage in PEFCRs (De Schryver et al; Version 5.1 – January 2016).
+The issue paper addresses the definition of the use stage and provides guidance for modeling the use stage with the PEFCR and for reporting the use-stage results, including an example for dry pasta.
 I’ll walk you through these topics and the new terminology in the following summary of the issue paper.

-Within the use stage, you can distinguish product-independent and product-dependent processes.
+Within the use stage, you can distinguish between product-independent and product-dependent processes.
 This distinction is relevant for the guidelines on reporting.

 Product-independent processes have no relationship with the way the product is designed or distributed.
 Therefore, even if the producer decides to change the product’s characteristics, the environmental impacts from the use stage will remain the same for all products in this product category.
-Think about the energy use for boiling one litre of water when preparing coffee, or the washing machine required for the use of heavy laundry detergents.
+Think about the energy use for boiling one liter of water when preparing coffee, or the washing machine required for the use of heavy laundry detergents.

 Product-dependent processes are determined or influenced by the product design, either directly or indirectly, or are related to the instructions for use of the product.
 Because product-dependent processes depend on the product characteristics, they can contribute to differentiation between two products.
 Examples of these processes include instructions on cooking durations, dosing instructions, and recommended serving or storage temperatures.
 An example of a direct dependent process is the energy use of electric equipment when used in normal conditions.

 Modeling of the use stage can be done in different ways, and each PEF pilot project chooses which method to apply to their LCA standard.
 The issue paper distinguishes the ‘Main function approach’ and the ‘Delta approach’.